 Generally, the property that is actually measured in UV-vis spectroscopy is the transmission of light through a material or the reflectance by it.
 The sample is illuminated by a light source - this can either be monochromatic or broadband depending on what information is required (see Light Sources for Spectroscopy).
 The light transmitted through the sample, T, and the light reflected by it, R, is then collected by a detector and compared to a reference.
 The absorption spectrum, A, can then be calculated through:

-Often, either T or R can be assumed to be zero - for example, if it is known that the material is mounted onto a substrate with zero transmission in the spectral region of interest - and so only one property needs to be measured.
+Often, either T or R can be assumed to be zero.
+For example, this would be the case if it is known that the material is mounted onto a substrate with zero transmission in the spectral region of interest.
+Here, only one property would need to be measured.

 A schematic of a typical UV-vis transmission setup is shown in the figure below.
 Here, the sample is in solution and held inside a cuvette.
-An empty cuvette or a cuvette filled with the solvent the sample is dissolved in could be used as a reference in this type of measurement.
+An empty cuvette, or a cuvette filled with the sample dissolved in solvent could be used as a reference in this type of measurement.
 If the sample were a thin film on a substrate, a blank substrate could be used as the reference.

 As well as the energy levels, UV-vis spectroscopy can also give information on the thickness or concentration of a sample through the Beer-Lambert law.
 The transmission, T, of the sample that has traversed through a material of thickness d is given by:

 where I0 and I are the intensity of the light before and after traversing the material, respectively, and α(λ) is the absorption coefficient of the material.
 This quantity is material-specific and wavelength-dependent (λ).
 It is related to the wavelength-dependent absorption cross-section, σ(λ), which gives the probability that a photon with wavelength λ will be absorbed by the material and usually has units of cm2, through:

 where N is the number of absorbing molecules per unit volume.
 If the absorption cross-section of the material is known, its concentration can be calculated.